fahad-siddiqui/vanilla-machine-learning/README.md

 # Machine-Learning
-Contains all the vanilla machine learning examples in Python and R.
+Contains all the vanilla machine learning examples in Python.